ccbrown/wasm-go-playground/README.md

 ## Code

 * ./cmd – These are Go commands compiled for WASM.
-They were all produces by running commands such as `GOOS=js GOARCH=wasm go build -o ~/go/src/github.com/ccbrown/go-web-gc/compile.wasm .` from the Go source directories.
+They were all produced by running commands such as `GOOS=js GOARCH=wasm go build .` from the Go source directories.
 * ./prebuilt – These are prebuilt runtime WASM files.
 These were produced by copying them from Go's cache after compiling anything for WASM.
-* . – This contains all the static files for an in-browser Go playground.
+* . – The top level directory contains all the static files for the in-browser Go playground.
 Most of the files are either precompiled WASM or lightly modified copies of bits and pieces from [play.golang.org](https://play.golang.org/).
 The most substantial work here is in index.html and wasm_exec.js as wasm_exec.js needed a virtual filesystem implementation.